RakinRkz/ros-bot/README.md

 # ros-bot
-A ROS robot  platform for autonomous navigation R\&amp;D
+A ROS robot  platform for autonomous navigation R&D

+This bot is basically an advanced version of [rc-soccerbot](https://github.com/RakinRkz/rc-soccerbot)